The-OpenROAD-Project/OpenROAD-flow-scripts/docs/tutorials/FlowTutorial.md

 `filler_masters` is a list of master/macro names to use for filling the gaps.

-Refer to the following built-in example [here](../../src/dpl/test/fillers1.tcl) to learn about filler cell insertion.
+Refer to the following built-in example [here](https://github.com/The-OpenROAD-Project/OpenROAD/blob/master/src/dpl/test/fillers1.tcl) to learn about filler cell insertion.

-To view this in OpenROAD GUI:
+To view this in OpenROAD GUI run the following command(s) in the terminal in OpenROAD tool root directory:

 ```
-cd ../../src/grt/test/
+cd src/grt/test/
 openroad -gui
 ```